 Ultimately, the machine produces an evenly applied adhesive that bonds molded rubber pieces to metal substrates in a safe, timely, consistent and effective manner.
 The bonding is so strong that over time, the rubber tends to tear away from itself instead of the adhesive or the metal.

-Discover ways to reduce costs and save time in your manufacturing operations.
+Discover how to reduce costs and save time in your manufacturing operations

 Often, reducing costs is a prominent goal for many manufacturers.
-Download our guide Time and cost saving considerations in the manufacturing process to learn about ways to save without sacrificing quality.
+Download our guide Time and cost saving considerations in the manufacturing process to learn how to save without sacrificing quality.